LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network.md

 ![](pics/Figure_3.png)

 Before providing goods or services to the attacker, honest nodes will choose to wait for some transactions on the honest subtangle  to ensure the cumulative weight of honest transaction reaches threshold $N_{cw}$, which includes the own weight of the honest transaction.
-The attacker will publish the parasite chain if his/her attack was successful.
+The attacker will publish the parasite chain if its attack was successful.
 Therefore, we can define two necessary conditions for double-spending attack as follows:
 <font color = blue>
 **Definition** A double-spending attack succeeds if the follwing two conditions satisfied:
 * **Transaction Confirmation:** the cumulative weight of the honest transaction is greater than or equal to $N_{cw}$, and